arialdomartini/arialdomartini.github.io/_posts/emacs/2025-04-09-consult-line-at-point.md

 > on how to define a symbol as a valid THING.

 I can not resist, can you?
-We have to try those other *syntactic entity* types, then we have to challenge ourselves to define our first custom *thing-at-point*.
+We have to try those other *syntactic entity* types, then we have to challenge ourselves defining our first custom *thing-at-point*.

 ## You are repetitive, Arialdo!